Overturning The

 In October 2020, we sent OSMRE a letter requesting the agency to stop the Modification.
 That letter explained the legal violations, and the Surface Mining Control Act requires us to give OSMRE sixty days to cure the violations.
 It never responded.
 In December 2020, we filed a lawsuit in the U.S. District Court for the District of Colorado.
 Citizens for Constitutional Integrity v.
 United States, 20-cv-3668-MSK (D. Colo.).

 On January 15, 2021, the Department of the Interior approved the Dunn Ranch Lease.
 We learned about that approval on January 27, and two days later, we sent another sixty-day letter in which we asked OSMRE to stop the Dunn Ranch Lease.
-OSMRE did not respond, so we filed another lawsuit
+OSMRE did not respond, so we filed another lawsuit.

 In the meantime, we filed our motion for summary judgment on March 2, 2021.
 The United States moved (asked the Court) to dismiss the case on March 10.
 That same day, GCC Energy, LLC, moved to intervene (to become a defendant in the case), and also moved to dismiss the lawsuit.
 The United States opposed GCC's motion to intervene.